NicklasHH/TicketGuru/RestDocumentation/Role/delete.md

 ## Notes

-This example response allows you to review the details of the role before its deletion.
-Please note that once you receive an HTTP 200 OK response, the role will be permanently deleted.
+Note that once you receive an HTTP 200 OK response, the role will be permanently deleted.